Year 9 — NSW & VIC

 Victoria • Year 9

-Multi-step word problems on number, algebra, geometry, measurement, statistics and probability.
-Year 8 curriculum ceiling, no calculator.
+Multi-step exam-style problems on number, algebra, geometry, measurement, statistics, probability and right-triangle reasoning.
+No calculator.

 35 multiple-choice